 Historically, Oracle’s position with regards to VMWare became worse and worse for their customers the more those customers used the latest versions of VMWare.
 Customers using VMWare 5.1 had different “rules” than customers using VMWare 5.5, and customers using VMWare 6.0 have been subject to even harsher treatment by Oracle.
 Mind you, there is nothing in the Oracle contracts that talks about VMWare.
 There is also no publicly available document for Oracle customers to understand the differences in treatment between v 5.1, v5.3, v.5.5, and v6.0.
 Oracle simply applies different standards to the different versions and their customers are left with huge LMS audit bills.

 The VMWare issue may have come to a head when Mars famously marched into Federal Court and filed a lawsuit against Oracle for their LMS audit practices as well as Oracle’s insistence on gathering data related to Mars’s use of VMWare.
-Palisade Compliance had a front row position during this dispute as we were retained by Mars to provide our expert guidance on the matter.
-That lawsuit was filed over two and a half year ago.
-Has anything changed?
+Palisade Compliance had a front-row position during this dispute as we were retained by Mars to provide our expert guidance on the matter.
+Has anything changed since the lawsuit was filed?

 What has changed is that Oracle customers who push back on Oracle’s interpretations and really arm themselves with verifiable data are winning the LMS audit battle and not having to license every core across VCenters, or even entire VCenters for that matter.
 The battle, however, is not over.
 Despite what appears to be a softening Oracle position, Oracle audits vary significantly from one Oracle LMS auditor to another.
 While one LMS auditor may readily accept a customer’s position on VMWare, another LMS auditor may not.
 This lack of consistency should be enough to encourage every Oracle customer running VMWare to be cautious if/when Oracle knocks on the door and audits you.